 Welcome to the online portfolio of visual artist Mona Caron.

-- February 2018: Completed the 2d phase of "Mujeres Custodias de Nuestro Hábitat en Peligro", 50 meters tall piece of Artivism in the form of a mural in central Quito, Ecuador, painted with my comrade Raúl Ayala and dedicated to women protectors defending their land from extractivist projects.
-Featured in this Al Jazeera report video, and described more in depth here.
+- "Mujeres Custodias de Nuestro Hábitat en Peligro", 50 meters tall piece of Artivism in the form of a mural in central Quito, Ecuador, painted with my comrade Raúl Ayala and dedicated to women protectors defending their land from extractivist projects.
+Featured in this Al Jazeera report video, and described more in depth on this page.

 - Mona creates videos.
 Subscribe to Mona's YouTube channel!